catalyzeio/paas-guides/PHP-MySQL-Laravel.md

 Local testing of your application can be done by following the instructions here.

+## Catalyze Sign Up

+The examples below assume you have a contract with Catalyze and have an environment ID that was provisioned by Catalyze Support.

 # Environment Provisioning

 # Using the CLI